fleetdm/fleet/docs/Using-Fleet/FAQ.md

 [Team enroll secrets](./Teams.md#enroll-hosts-to-a-team) allow you to automatically assign a host to a team.

-## Why my host is not updating a policy's response.
+## Why is my host not updating a policy's response?

 The following are reasons why a host may not be updating a policy's response: